httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 # Specification

 A template-driven TCP transport proxy for HTTP is identified by a URI Template {{!RFC6570}} containing variables named "target_host" and "target_port".
 This URI Template and its variable values MUST meet all the same requirements as for UDP proxying ({{!RFC9298, Section 2}}), and are subject to the same validation rules.
 The client MUST substitute the destination host and port number into this template to produce the request URI.
+The derived URI serves as the destination of a Capsule Protocol connection using the Upgrade Token "connect-tcp" (see registration in {#new-upgrade-token}).

+When using "connect-tcp", TCP payload data is sent in the payload of a new Capsule Type named DATA (see registration in {{data-capsule}}).
+The ordered concatenation of DATA capsule payloads represents the main payload data stream in any protocol where this is well-defined.
+Intermediaries MAY split or merge DATA capsules.

 ## In HTTP/1.1

 In HTTP/1.1, the client uses the proxy by issuing a request as follows:

 * The method SHALL be "GET".
+* The request's target SHALL correspond to the URI derived from expansion of the proxy's URI Template.
 * The request SHALL include a single "Host" header field containing the origin of the proxy.
 * The request SHALL include a "Connection" header field with the value "Upgrade".
 (Note that this requirement is case-insensitive as per {{Section 7.6.1 of !RFC9110}}.)
 * The request SHALL include an "Upgrade" header field with the value "connect-tcp".
-* The request's target SHALL correspond to the URI derived from expansion of the proxy's URI Template.
+* The request SHOULD include a "Capsule-Protocol: ?1" header.

 If the request is well-formed and permissible, the proxy MUST attempt to establish the TCP connection before sending any response status code other than "100 (Continue)" (see {{conveying-metadata}}).
 If the TCP connection is successful, the response SHALL be as follows:

 * The HTTP status code SHALL be "101 (Switching Protocols)".
 * The response SHALL include a "Connection" header field with the value "Upgrade".
 * The response SHALL include a single "Upgrade" header field with the value "connect-tcp".
+* The response SHOULD include a "Capsule-Protocol: ?1" header.

 If the request is malformed or impermissible, the proxy MUST return a 4XX error code.
 If a TCP connection was not established, the proxy MUST NOT switch protocols to "connect-tcp", and the client MAY reuse this connection for additional HTTP requests.

-After a success response is returned, the connection SHALL conform to all the usual requirements for classic CONNECT proxies in HTTP/1.1 ({{!RFC9110, Section 9.3.6}}).
-Additionally, if the proxy observes a connection error from the client (e.g., a TCP RST, TCP timeout, or TLS error), it SHOULD send a TCP RST to the target.
-If the proxy observes a connection error from the target, it SHOULD send a TLS "internal_error" alert to the client, or set the TCP RST bit if TLS is not in use.
-These behaviors avoid truncation of transfers between the client and the target on vulnerable protocols (e.g., HTTP/1.1 without TLS) while preserving the confidentiality and integrity guarantees of the "https" scheme.

 ~~~
 Client                                                 Proxy